thebestwp/thebestwordpress/content/posts/security.md

 Knowing that all software is vulnerable to hacking, and adding the fact that the internet is an extremely hostile environment, there is only one answer to the question of whether your website is secure: no.
 Anyone who tells you that anything on the internet is secure is either lying or incompetent.

-So, if we're not trying to secure a website by installing security patches then what are we doing?
+So, if we're not trying to make a secure website by installing updates then what are we doing?

 **We are trying to achieve a reasonable level of security within our means.**